About the Best of the Best Queensland Water Taste Test

 With 75 drinking water service providers around the state - mostly owned and run by local government organisations - and over 300 schemes (or community water supplies), the quest to find the top drop of tap water in Queensland is divided into six regional semi-finals before the final six go head to head at a State Finals event.

 Previously a panel of four independent judges judged the taste test entries at our regional events, but in 2013 we started to engage conference attendees in the decision-making process.
-This will be the format again in 2014, giving all conference attendees the opportunity to decide the winner!
-Details of venues and dates for the six regional finals will be available soon, with the Grand Final to be judged at the 2014 IPWEAQ State Conference to be held at the Sunshine Coast in October.
+This is the format again in 2014, giving all conference attendees the opportunity to decide the winner!
+The regional winners will compete for the state title at grand final to be judged at the 2014 IPWEAQ State Conference to be held at the Sunshine Coast in October.
 The taste test rules and entry form are available here.

 The 2015 Taste Test:Planning is underway for the 2015 Best of the Best Queensland Water Taste Test with the first conference and Central Queensland final of the taste test kicking off in Rockhampton on Thursday 16 April.
 The conference will also include a technical tour - more details will be advised.

 Other regional conferences and taste test regional finals will be held in:

 FNQ Conference and Taste Test - Cairns 8 May 2015

 WQ Taste Test - St George 31 July 2015 (Date TBC)SEQ Conference and Taste Test - Gold Coast 27 August 2015

 Taste Test Grand Final and Innovation Event - Sunshine Coast - 5 November 2015